xlang-ai/Spider2-V/ACCOUNT_GUIDELINE.md

 }
 ```
 3. Go to [Google Cloud Project Creation](https://console.cloud.google.com/projectcreate) page and create a new GCP (see [Create a Google Cloud Project](https://developers.google.com/workspace/guides/create-project) for detailed steps) with project name `bigquery-project`.
-4. Go to the [Google API Library](https://console.cloud.google.com/apis/library) page and enable APIs `Google Cloud APIs` and `Google Drive API` for the created GCP `bigquery-project` (see [Enable and disable APIs](https://support.google.com/googleapi/answer/6158841?hl=en) for detailed steps).
+4. Go to the [Google API Library](https://console.cloud.google.com/apis/library) page and enable APIs `Google Cloud APIs` and `Google Drive API` for the created GCP `bigquery-project` (see [Enable and disable APIs](https://support.google.com/googleapi/answer/6158841?hl=en) for details).
 5. Go to [Service Account](https://console.cloud.google.com/iam-admin/serviceaccounts/create?) page, create a new service account for GCP `bigquery-project` with the role `Owner`.
 And generate a new key file for this service account.
 Download the JSON key file to local folder `evaluation_examples/settings/google/`.
 6. Finally, copy and rename the template file `gcp_config.json.template` into `gcp_config.json` under folder `evaluation_examples/settings/google/`.
 And fill in the template file `gcp_config.json` with concrete values:
 ```json